artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/Ripes/README.md

 ![image](https://github.com/user-attachments/assets/4e7c4b1d-6e77-404e-af28-32e5607c94c6)

-We next include a couple of interesting such examples:
+We next include an interesting example:

 #### Analysis of the final cycle: ```lw``` - ```beq``` - ```add``` - ```or``` - ```sw```

 This is the state of the processor at the end of the code.

 ![image](https://github.com/user-attachments/assets/e08335a0-2b4c-4e79-a031-07274116b849)

 As you can see, five instructions are being executed simultaneously in the processor (in-flight), each at a different stage.